KleberBarilli/slip-mate/README.md

 - Does not work with bet builder
 - We encountered some issues with loading the URL for multiple bets in certain specific player prop markets.
 However, single bets tend to work for almost all markets.

+### 6. Uso

+- Não compartilhe a extensão com outras pessoas, para cada usuário existe uma chave e temos rastreamento via ip
+- Para gerar os links, o suporte é exclusivamente para PC's com o navegador Google Chrome

+### 7. Usage

+- Do not share the extension with others, we have one key for each user and track via IP
+- To generate the links, support is exclusively for PCs with the Google Chrome browser